maevadevs/Making-Sense-Of-All-Azure-Services/README.md

 # Making Sense of All Azure Services

-List of All Azure Services in a way that makes more sense.
+List of resources for all Azure services in a way that makes sense.
 Using [Azure Documentations](https://docs.microsoft.com/en-us/azure/#pivot=products&panel=all).

 - [Compute](/Compute.md)
 - [Storage](/Storage.md)